 http://jrh.gmu.ac.ir/article-1-2414-en.html

-1- World Health Organization Regional Office for the Eastern Mediterranean, Cairo, Egypt
+1- School of Health Management and Information Sciences, Iran University of Medical Sciences, Tehran, Iran. & World Health Organization Regional Office for the Eastern Mediterranean, Cairo, Egypt.

-2- Social Development and Health Promotion Research Center, Gonabad University of Medical Sciences, Gonabad, Iran , m.nakhae@gmail.com
+2- School of Health Management and Information Sciences, Iran University of Medical Sciences, Tehran, Iran. & Social Development and Health Promotion Research Center, Gonabad University of Medical Sciences, Gonabad, Iran. , m.nakhae@gmail.com

-3- School of Health Services, Management and Medical Information Science, Department of Health Services Management, Iran University of Medical Sciences, Tehran, Iran
+3- School of Health Management and Information Sciences, Iran University of Medical Sciences, Tehran, Iran.

-Background: The concept of Health literacy, has been attractive for policy makers, since its inception.
-This study aimed to analyzed the agenda setting process of health literacy promoting policies in 7 selected countries using the Kingdon's multiple streams model.
+Background: Health literacy has been attractive to policymakers since its inception.
+This study analyzed the agenda-setting process of health literacy-promoting policies in 7 selected countries using Kingdon’s multiple streams model.

-Method: This descriptive-comparative study was conducted using Kingdon's multiple streams model including three streams -Problem Stream, Policy Stream and Politics Stream- that influence the public policymaking process and policy change occurs when streams converge in a policy window.
-We took a selection of countries from each region as a sample including USA, Australia, South Africa, Chile, Turkey, Thailand, and Islamic Republic of Iran.
-The content analysis of available policy documents and reports and comparative table were used.
+Methods: This descriptive-comparative study was conducted using Kingdon’s multiple streams model.
+This model has three streams: problem stream, policy stream and politics stream.
+They influence the public policymaking process and policy change occurs when these streams converge in a policy window.
+We selected the USA, Australia, South Africa, Chile, Turkey, Thailand and the Islamic Republic of Iran as samples.
+The content analysis of available policy documents, reports, and comparative tables was used.

 Results: Extensive studies were the main driver of the problem stream.
-Numerous conferences and health promotion programs were drivers of policy stream.
-The desire and contribution of key person's and national authorities, the serious commitment of government and political stability were factors strengthening politics stream.
+Numerous conferences and health promotion programs were drivers of the policy stream.
+The desire and contribution of key persons and national authorities, the government’s serious commitment, and political stability strengthened the politics stream.
 Ultimately, the simultaneous strengthening of three streams brought the issue onto the agenda.

-Conclusion: Although the Kingdon's model considered three streams separately, those are not separate from each other.
-As findings show, the first step towards bringing health literacy to the agenda is better understanding and introducing the issue in the policy space and community level.
-This will further encourage policymakers and develop solutions.
-Attracting the support of influential people will also be very useful in this regard.
+Conclusion: Although Kingdon’s model considered three streams separately, they are not separate.
+As the findings show, the first step towards bringing health literacy to the agenda is understanding and introducing the issue at the policy space and community level.
+This strategy will further encourage policymakers to develop solutions.
+Drawing the support of influential people will also be very useful in this regard.

 Type of Study: